-re-design/use easy reparable products; think about modular products, for example using the segmentation.

 This direction can be achieved by avoiding employing a monolith tube and substituting it with a tube in more parts.
 So only damaged parts are removed and parts with the highest wear or with the highest probability of damage are made independent.